Optimal Signal Processing for Common Randomness Generation over MIMO Gaussian Channels with Applications in Identification: Common Randomness Capacity

-\subsubsection{Converse Part}
+\subsubsection{Converse Part:}

-The goal is to prove that The complete proof is presented in the Appendix. \begin{remark} The signal processing presented in the previous section is \textit{optimal} in the sense that with this processing, one can prove the achievability of the common randomness capacity over the MIMO Gaussian channel. \end{remark} \begin{remark} Since $C(P,N_{T}\times N_{R})\geq C(P)$, it holds according to Proposition \ref{proposition1} and Proposition \ref{proposition2}, that:
+The converse proof for the MIMO case is analogous to the converse proof for the SISO case. \begin{remark} The signal processing presented in Section \ref{signalprocessing} is \textit{optimal} in the sense that with this processing, one can demonstrate the achievability of the common randomness capacity over the MIMO Gaussian channel. \end{remark} \begin{remark} Since $C(P,N_{T}\times N_{R})\geq C(P)$, it follows from Proposition \ref{proposition1} and Proposition \ref{proposition2} that:

-Intuitively, since the MIMO channel has higher capacity than the SISO channel, the amount of information that can be transmitted reliably is higher.
-As a result, by communicating over the MIMO channel, Terminal $A$ and Terminal $B$ can generate more amount of common randomness. \end{remark}
+Intuitively, because the MIMO channel has a higher capacity than the SISO channel, the amount of information that can be reliably transmitted is greater.
+Consequently, by communicating over the MIMO channel, Terminals $A$ and $B$ can generate a greater amount of common randomness. \end{remark}